-15. Do you take the following into consideration when identifying a public meeting location (select all that apply)?
+- 15. Do you take the following into consideration when identifying a public meeting location (select all that apply):

-Parking Yes
+- i.
+Parking YES

-Accessibility by public transportation Yes
+- ii.
+Accessibility by public transportation YES

-Meeting times Yes
+- iii.
+Meeting times YES

-Existence of ADA ramps Yes
+- iv.
+Existence of ADA ramps YES

-Familiarity of community with meeting location Yes
+v.
+Familiarity of community with meeting location YES